intmus/inttheory22-23/_06-intro-harmonic/b1-diafuncvoicelead.md

 In diatonic music, there are three basic categories of harmonic function: *tonic*, *dominant*, and *pre-dominant*.
 - *Tonic* (**T**) harmonies feel stable and final.
   - This is primarily the I chord, but in some circumstances, this can include the vi chord.
-- *Dominant* (**D**) harmonies have a strong tonal gravity to resolve to a *tonic* harmony
+- *Dominant* (**D**) harmonies are strong but unstable.
+They have a strong tonal gravity pulling toward a *tonic* harmony
   - This includes the V and vii<sup>o</sup> chords.
-- *Pre-dominant* (**P**) harmonies are unstable and have a tonal gravity to resolve to *dominant* harmonies.
+- *Pre-dominant* (**P**) harmonies are weak and unstable.
+Their tonal gravity pulls them toward *dominant* harmonies.
   - This includes the ii and IV chords, but can occasionally include the vi chord.
   - Note that there is a difference between the words "pre-dominant" and "predominant".

-## Some caveats on making assumptions based on this exercise
+### Some caveats on making assumptions based on this exercise

-You may be tempted to make some definitive conclusions about voice-leading from looking at these examples--such as `ti` resolving to `do`, or `fa` resolving to `mi`--but be careful not to over-generalize with these ideas; the "rule" of `ti` resolving to `do` is almost always used when resolving V<sup>7</sup> to I as they are in these examples, but these are only *contextual* rules for those scale degrees.
+You may be tempted to make some definitive conclusions about voice-leading from looking at these examples--such as `ti` resolving to `do`, or `fa` resolving to `mi`--but be careful not to over-generalize with these ideas.
+If you make the assumption that `ti` always resolves to `do` without considering the context, you will make errors in situations where `ti` is not part of a dominant function.
 We will explore the true nature of tendency tones and their resolution in the next unit.

 You may also notice that the chordal fifth is the least common chordal member in these examples, and as we will see when we begin voicing four-part harmony, the chordal fifth is indeed expendable.
 The root and third are best at implying a harmony, and the chordal seventh adds a strong resolution, whereas the fifth only provides a "fullness" to the chord.
-Be careful, though, to make too many assumptions based on this observation.
-Not all chordal fifths are easily expendable, and sometimes composers will choose to imply/omit a chordal third (or even root!) given a particularly context.
+But not *all* chordal fifths are easily expendable, and sometimes composers will choose to imply/omit a chordal third (or even root!) given a particularly context.
 We will explore all of these ideas further in our part-writing studies.

-### Cadences
+## Cadences

 Because of the importance of the V-I progression, we will introduce an important term in understanding harmony: the *cadence*.
 We will explore cadences further in the Unit 8, but for now, you may think of a cadence as a harmonic progression used to conclude a musical phrase.
 There are many types of cadences, but all of the progressions above are *authentic cadences*--cadences that have a V chord moving to a I chord.
 Bass movement is a key factor in determining the strength of a cadence.
 For example, measures 1 and 3 in the examples likely sound stronger to you than the last measure.
 The last measure not only lacks `sol` to `do` in the bass, it also does not have a tonic in the final chord.
 We will return to this idea when discussing cadences in detail in Unit 7c.